-(1) Records for chronicling and documenting psychologists' services must include the following: basic identification data such as name, address, telephone number, age and sex; presenting symptoms or requests for services; dates of service and types of services provided.
-Additionally, as applicable, these records must include: test data (previous and current); history including relevant medical data and medication, especially current; what transpired during the service sessions; significant actions by the psychologist, service user, and service payer; psychologist's indications suggesting possible sensitive matters like threats; progress notes; copies of correspondence related to assessment or services provided; and notes concerning relevant psychologist's conversation with persons significant to the service user.

-- (2) Written informed consent must be obtained concerning all aspects of services including assessment and therapy. - (3) A provisionally licensed psychologist must include on the informed consent form the fact that the provisional licensee is working under the supervision of a licensed psychologist as required by Section 490.0051, F.S.
-The informed consent form must identify the supervising psychologist.
+- (1) Records for chronicling and documenting psychologists' services must include the following: basic identification data such as name, address, telephone number, age and sex; presenting symptoms or requests for services; dates of service and types of services provided.
+Additionally, as applicable, these records must include: test data (previous and current); history including relevant medical data and medication, especially current; what transpired during the service sessions; significant actions by the psychologist, service user, and service payer; indications suggesting possible sensitive matters like threats; progress notes; copies of correspondence related to assessment or services provided; and notes concerning relevant psychologist's conversation with persons significant to the service user. - (2) Written informed consent must be obtained concerning all aspects of services including assessment and therapy. - (3) A provisionally licensed psychologist must include on the informed consent form the fact that the provisional licensee is working under the supervision of a licensed psychologist as required by Section 490.0051, F.S.
+The informed consent form must identify the supervising psychologist. - (4) Records shall also contain data relating to financial transactions between the psychologist and service user, including fees assessed and collected. - (5) Entries in the records must be made within ten (10) days following each consultation or rendition of service.
+Entries that are made after the date of service should indicate the date the entries are made, as well as the date of service.